 Conversely, please do not embellish photos with items you feel are 'cool' or 'better than the original'.
 No need to add or alter the original state of a given photo area, unless using a creative commons image to repair a completely demolished area.

 Examples?
 We've received restorations in which eyes have been enlarged or flipped.
 Volunteers also love to remove natural shadows/contours that help maintain an image's 3D quality, glorious freckles, signature moles, happy time-worn wrinkles and 'extra' weight.
 Hollywood teeth whitening and artifical eye enhancing are also de rigeur.
-(One RIP we received even contained a random Campbell's soup can, where no can existed before.)
+We're not creating magazine covers with idealized interpretations of beauty.
 Aim for naturalness at all times.

 Most importantly, be very careful to ensure that your portrait looks like 'that' person, not just any person.
 Is the jawline the same?
 Has the nose changed its shape?
 Are the eyes accurate?